Police: Up to 7 girls could be buried in Michigan woods

 Dwyer did not give the names of the other missing girls.

-The search for King's remains started Monday about 30 miles (50 kilometers) from downtown Detroit.
+The search for King's remains started Monday about 30 miles from downtown Detroit.

 It came after police interviewed a man serving life in prison for the slaying of a 13-year-old girl who disappeared in 1986 and whose remains were found in 2008 near the wooded area targeted for this week's search.